sueszli/blog/is a phd right for me?.md

 1. **massive opportunity cost:**

-   getting a cs phd usually takes longer than expected. it's not uncommon to spend six years or even more than 10. you will loose close to a decade of earnings and career progression that you could have had in industry.
+   getting a cs phd usually takes longer than expected. it's not uncommon to spend six years or even more than 10. you will loose close to a decade of earnings and career progression that you could have had in industry which is equivalent to over a million dollars in lost earnings for most computer science ph.d. students.

-   the phd program is also very open-ended, meaning there aren't clear rules on progress or how to manage your time.

 2. **skill mismatch:**